concept-lab/SiteFerret/README.md

 ## Requirements:
 **NOTE**: The program has been tested only on a linux machine (Ubuntu 20.04)
 - python3 installed
+- gcc installed
  - install patchelf:
-  - sudo apt get install patchelf (ubuntu)
+  - sudo apt install patchelf (ubuntu)
   - or see https://gist.github.com/ruario/80fefd174b3395d34c14
  - The NanoShaper executable is provided but must be linked to the libraries.
 To do so run the install_script within *install binaries* folder and follow the prompted instructions (type *./install_script*).
  - (Reccomended) Recompile locally the shared library.
 This is done by running the install_script and following the instructions (gcc required).